eliottprds/dotfiles/README.md

 ## 🚀 3.
 To do
 Planned improvements and additions:
+- [ ] Clean lock screen
 - [ ] Integrate Pywal for better theming
 - [ ] Notification center
 - [ ] Clipboard history in status bar or as shortcut
-- [ ] Cheat sheets center for various usages.
+- [ ] Cheat sheets center for various usages
 - [ ] Dynamic wallpaper
 - [ ] Better workspaces configurations